bioinfostudio/read-mapping/markdowns/04_visualization.md

 BEDTools includes pre-defined genome files for human and mouse in the `genomes` subdirectory included in the BEDTools distribution.

-Now we will load the data into the IGV browser for visualization.
-In order to launch IGV double click on the `IGV 2.3` icon on your Desktop.
-Ignore any warnings and when it opens you have to load the genome of interest.

-On the top left of your screen choose from the drop down menu `Mouse (mm10)`.
-If it doesn’t appear in list, click `More ..`, type `mm10` in the Filter section, choose the mouse genome and press OK.
-Then in order to load the desire files go to:

-    File > Load from File

-On the pop up window navigate to Desktop -> chipseq folder and select the file `Oct4.sorted.bam`.

-Repeat these steps in order to load `Oct4.bw` as well.

-Select `chr1` from the drop down menu on the top left.
-Right click on the name of `Oct4.bw` and choose Maximum under the Windowing Function.
-Right click again and select Autoscale.

 In order to see the aligned reads of the BAM file, you need to zoom in to a specific region.
 For example, look for gene `Lemd1` in the search box.